Fond du Lac, Wisconsin: Transportation

-Commercial airline service for Fond du Lac is provided by Appleton International Airport in Greenville and Milwaukee Mitchell International Airport in Milwaukee.

-Rail

-Canadian National Railway operates the only railroad in Fond du Lac.
-Fond du Lac was the headquarters of the Wisconsin Central Railroad until 2001.
-It was part of the Soo Line until 1987.

-Mass transit

 Fond du Lac Area Transit is the city's local public transit operator.
-The first public transit in Fond du Lac was a privately owned streetcar service in the 1880s; it converted to buses from 1944 to 1967.
-After several private operators, the bus system ceased operations in December 1967.
-In August 1968 the Fondy Area Bus Cooperative was established to provide bus service by support of private citizens and businesses, in lieu of a municipal one; however, it asked the city for financial support in 1970.
+Fond du Lac's first public transit was a privately owned streetcar service in the 1880s; it converted to buses from 1944 to 1967.
+After several private operators, the bus system ceased operation in December 1967.
+In August 1968, the Fondy Area Bus Cooperative was established to provide bus service by support of private citizens and businesses, in lieu of a municipal one, but it asked the city for financial support in 1970.

-The current city-owned transit system began operations on January 15, 1973, following the successful passing of the referendum on November 7, 1972.
+The current city-owned transit system began operation on January 15, 1973, after a referendum passed on November 7, 1972.
 It operates eight bus routes (with one of those routes operating only in the morning and afternoon to service K–12 schools), as well as a Paratransit service and taxi service for areas that the bus system does not reach.